MarcFinns/AtmoScan/README.md

 It integrates a number of open source libraries and leverages internet web services.
 I started buiding the software with a proper OO application framework in mind and you can find artifacts of it... but never had the time to properly finish it the way i started, so i quickly completed it with way too many hacks.
 Therefore code could be way better (not properly commented, test code, residuals...).
 If anyone is interested in contributing, it's very welcome.

 Should anyone be interested, I can publish BoM, schematics etc and describe it.
-I still have 9 PCB that i am happy to give away to those who want to build it.
+I still have a few PCBs that i am happy to give away to those who want to build it.

 ### MAIN FEATURES
 ```